grpc/grpc.io/content/en/docs/guides/keepalive.md

 HTTP/2 PING-based keepalives are a way to keep a HTTP/2 connection alive even when there is no data being transferred.
 This is done by periodically sending a PING frame to the other end of the connection.
 HTTP/2 keepalives can improve performance and reliability of HTTP/2 connections, but it is important to configure the keepalive interval carefully.

 {{% alert title="Note" color="info" %}}
-  There is a related but separate concern called [Health Checking](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+  There is a related but separate concern called [Health Checking].
 Health checking allows server to signal whether a *service* is healthy while keepalive is only about the *connection*.
 {{% /alert %}}

 #### Background

-[TCP keepalive](https://en.wikipedia.org/wiki/Keepalive#TCP_keepalive) is a well-known method of maintaining connections and detecting broken connections.
+[TCP keepalive] is a well-known method of maintaining connections and detecting broken connections.
 When enabled, either side of the connection can send redundant packets, once ACKed by the other side, the connection will be consiered as good.
 If no ACK after repeated attempts, the connection is deemed broken.
 Configuration of its variables is provided by the OS on a per-socket level, but is commonly not exposed to higher-level APIs.

 TCP keepalive has three parameters to tune: